There are three types of non-resident status for which students can apply:

-Applications can be downloaded from this page (see above).
-Students should submit completed forms including all departmental signatures to the Dean's Office, GSAS, Richard A. and Susan F. Smith Campus Center 3rd floor.
-Students should be aware that any unpaid termbill balance from the previous term, and current term charges other than tuition and health insurance coverage fees will delay the approval of their non-resident application.
+Students should be aware that any unpaid term bill balance from the previous term, and current term charges other than tuition and health insurance coverage fees will delay the approval of their non-resident application.

-The address on the application should be a mailing address for the period a student is to be away, and is the address to which termbills will be sent.
+The address on the application should be a mailing address for the period a the student is on non-resident status.
 Students who will be traveling may want to use a local or permanent address from which mail can be forwarded if necessary.

-Students who will be on leave to enroll in another Harvard school may choose to delay the payment of tuition.
+GSAS students who will be enrolled in another Harvard school may choose to delay the payment of tuition.
 If they choose to do so, they will be charged the required GSAS tuition at the rates current at the time of payment prior to their receiving their degree.
 Tuition is not shared between the schools.

 A student registered as a Traveling Scholar will be charged fees for both the Harvard University Student Health Program (HUSHP) Student Health Fee and the Student Health Insurance Plan.
-All traveling scholars are eligible to waive the Student Health Fee, and if they have comparable coverage, they can apply to waive the Student Health Insurance Plan as well.
+All traveling scholars are eligible to waive the Student Health Fee; and if they have comparable coverage, they can apply to waive the Student Health Insurance Plan as well.
 For information on HUSHP plan benefits and the online waiver form, visit the HUSHP website.
-Waiver deadlines are July 31 for the fall term and February 28 for the spring term.
+Waiver deadlines are July 31 for the fall term and January 31 for the spring term.

-If a student is currently in non-resident status and wants to continue in that status next term or next year, a new non-resident application needs to be completed.
+If a student is currently in non-resident status and wants to continue in that status next term or next year, a new non-resident application needs to be submitted.